macmanes/MacManes_Lab_Notebook/Matt/General Code/dolphin.review.md

 Dolphin Review
 --

-The mauscript by Ruan et al has the potential to be extremely interesting to those of us intersted in understanding the genetic bases of te response to water stress.
-It is very unfortunate that the study design (necessary secondary to conservation issues) is wholly unable to answer the most interesting questions
+The manuscript by Ruan et al has the potential to be extremely interesting to those of us intersted in understanding the genetic bases of the response to water stress.
+It is very unfortunate that the study design (necessary secondary to conservation issues) is wholly unable to answer the most interesting questions - those related to differential expression and GO enrichment.
+Though the authors try very hard to look for differences, they have no way of demonstrating that these differences are real versus attributable to differences in age, sex, time since death, reason for death, etc. Gene expression and the measurement of gene expression is notoriously noisy, and therefore with sample sizes=1 it is impossible to link patterns to meaningful biology.

+I would suggest that the authors publish the trancriptomes, but remove the parts about differential expression and orthology as an unreplicated RNAseq study simply is not scientificallly sound.

 1. What was the time between death and tissue recovery.
 Certainly this could affect your results, as could a prolonged struggle.
 You could imagine that animals are in shock before death. renal hypo-perfusion will affect patterns of expression as well..
 2. Were the libraries made using a stranded or unstranded protocol?